lsst-dm/dmtn-002/index.rst

 So basically CmdLineTask --> SuperTask and run --> execute (more to come on this...)

-To list the available tasks seen by CmdLineActivator (which for now only looks in lsst.pipe.base.examples and lsst.pipe.tasks):
+To list the available tasks seen by CmdLineActivator (which for now only looks in lsst.pipe.supertask.examples and lsst.pipe.tasks):

 .. prompt:: bash